Riccardo-Ruta/CE-1-richi_fabi_ludo/docs/report.md

 #### Results
-To put our two hypothesis to the test we decided to select four countries, that are Italy, Germany, Australia and Japan, and first check for a correlation between the political position of the parties and their share of votes; second we compared the variation of political parties' share of votes in each country according to their political position.
+To put our two hypothesis to the test we decided to select four countries, that are Italy, Germany, Australia and Japan, and check for a correlation between the political position of the parties and their share of votes; We then compared the variation of political parties' share of votes in each country according to their political position.
-  ##### Association between political position and share of votes over time

 ![Figure 1](/docs/fig_1.png)